bic-berkeley/psych-214-fall-2016/_sources/lab_02.txt

 Now we're going to read the new object in Python, and find the hash of its contents.
 You don't need to do this kind of thing to use git.
-This is to practice to some Python, and to show you how git stores its files.
+This is to practice some Python, and to show you how git stores its files.

 To read the new object, you'll need a few new bits of Python.